alvinquach/cs5550/Homework/HW1 - PQ/README.md

 Also, make sure that glut.h, glut32.lib, and glut32.dll are inside the project directory (or modifiy the #include headers accordingly).

+The window size is set to 960*540.
+This can be adjusted as necessary inside Window.h.

 ## Ball Selection